Sanjana-Deshmukh06/e-learning/README.md

 Import the database:

-Locate the database.sql file and import it into MySQL.
+Locate the database.sql file and import it into MySQL..
 Configure the project:

 Update your database credentials in config/config.php.